DC State Estimation

 Active Power Injection

-To calculate active power injection associated with a specific bus, the function can be used:
+To calculate the active power injection associated with a specific bus, use:

 julia> active = injectionPower(analysis; label = "Bus 1")0.6008333333333332